How to Replace Your Nashville Lawn with a Wildflower Meadow (And Why You Might Want To)

 Wild Bergamot (Monarda fistulosa / M. didyma)

-Garden Phlox (Phlox paniculata) – mildew-resistant cultivars
+Garden Phlox (Phlox paniculata) — choose mildew-resistant cultivars for Nashville's humidity

 Blanket Flower (Gaillardia pulchella)